-The new Felt Broam adventure/gravel series of bikes are a redesign of the super versatile VR series and are equally at home riding bike paths or pavement, commuting to work year around and bikepacking through the wilderness.
+The new Felt Broam adventure/gravel series of bikes are a redesign of the versatile V series and are equally at home off road or on pavement, gravel racing or commuting to work year around.

 Frame and Fork